 The overall shape of the lake is represented in the following Tonawanda Creek Watershed Area map (geography enthusiasts who use topographical maps as a base for their models need to respect the flow of the water and the lay of the land; we are using an official watershed map, without artistic embellishments).

 Please note the direction of the arrows.
 The entire area today funnels to a single outlet at the Niagara River in the City of Tonawanda.
-Note the brown area is the Narrow Passage, which had a body of water on each side of it, and was just north of the City of Bountiful near Buffalo:
+Note the brown area leads to the Narrow Passage, which had a body of water on each side of it, and was just north of the City of Bountiful near Buffalo:

 It should be noted that before the land changed at the coming of Jesus, Lake Tonawanda drained in different degrees northward, southward, and eastward (see Land Changed).
 Today, Tonawanda Creek reminds us of what was once the deepest parts of Lake Tonawanda.
 When it rains and the water routes are full, it is easy to imagine how it used to be.

 “The National Weather Service warned the creek would rise to about 16 feet — about 4 feet above flood level” (“FLOODING: Tonawanda Creek reaches flood stage, starts to overflow,” Lockport Union-Sun & Journal Online, 12/30/08).
 “The height to which the creek surface is likely to rise in a 100-year-storm event—is 578 feet” (“PENDLETON: Flood map appeal focused on Tonawanda Creek model,” Lockport Union-Sun & Journal Online, 03/05/09).

 Evidence of the current northerly flow of water of Tonawanda Creek is depicted in the feeder that connects Tonawanda Creek to Oak Orchard Creek and flows into Lake Ontario: